giellalt/giellalt.github.io/apps/AppLocalisation.md

-# Loalising apps and webapps related to the GiellaLT infrastructure
+# Localising apps and webapps related to the GiellaLT infrastructure

 # App overview